iamjimtaylor/iamjimtaylor/_posts/2016-04-03-make-the-logo-bigger.md

 A tube of cream which can be spread onto any logo whether on paper or screen and will instantly increase the size.

-There's even a <a href="https://chrome.google.com/webstore/detail/make-the-logo-bigger/deebfffgmhmombfphcbeknkipbfklmna">Chrome Extension</a> to solve the problem.
+There's even a <a href="https://chrome.google.com/webstore/detail/make-the-logo-bigger/deebfffgmhmombfphcbeknkipbfklmna" target="_blank">Chrome Extension</a> to solve the problem.

 Thanks for reading.
 Here's a song to finish: